mulefish/naivebayes/README.md

 # naivebayes
-example naive bayes w/ a built in test
+example naive bayes w/ a built in test, w/ no external dep.